 “It’s easy for people to dismiss plastic problems as something that doesn’t matter for them, like, ‘I’m not a turtle in the ocean; I won’t choke on this thing,’” said corresponding author Karen Shapiro, an infectious disease expert and associate professor in the UC Davis School of Veterinary Medicine.
 “But once you start talking about disease and health, there’s more power to implement change.
 Microplastics can actually move human ocean pathogens around.
 So these germs end up in our water and our food.”

 Microplastics are tiny plastic particles smaller than 5 millimeters, no bigger than a grain of rice.
 They’ve contaminated waters as remote as Antarctica.
 The study’s findings indicate that, by hitchhiking on microplastics, pathogens can disperse throughout the ocean.
 Therefore, reaching places, a land parasite would normally never be.

 T. gondii, a parasite found only in cat feces, has infected many ocean species with the disease toxoplasmosis.
 UC Davis and its partners have a long history of research connecting the parasite to sea otter deaths.
-It also kills critically endangered wildlife, including Hector’s dolphins and Hawaiian monk seals.
+It also kills critically endangered wildlife.
+For including Hector’s dolphins and Hawaiian monk seals.
 Moreover, in people, toxoplasmosis can cause lifelong illnesses, as well as developmental and reproductive disorders.